PoCInnovation/Pool2023/Software/day04/2 - Docker/README.md

 Indeed, don't forget to exposed ports and link your services.

 > This step is voluntarily complex to make you search and understand
-> by yourself, this is what real devOps engineer do :rocket:
+> by yourself, this is what real devOps engineer do 🚀

 ## Additional resources